PengNi/ccsmeth/README.md

   --holes_batch HOLES_BATCH
                         number of holes/hifi-reads in an batch to get/put in queues, default 50
+  --is_sn IS_SN         if extracting signal-to-noise features, yes or no,
+                        default no
+  --is_map IS_MAP       if extracting mapping features, yes or no, default no.
+                        only works in ALIGN-MODE

 EXTRACTION ALIGN_MODE:
   --ref REF             path to genome reference to be aligned, in fasta/fa